 We have historically funded our cash requirements principally with capital contributions from our shareholders and the proceeds from our public offerings.
 If these resources are insufficient to satisfy our cash requirements, we may seek to raise funds through additional equity offerings or debt financings or obtain additional bank facilities.
 However, our ability to obtain additional capital in the future has been adversely affected by the impacts associated with the Fabricated Transactions and is subject to a number of uncertainties, including those relating to our future business development, financial condition and results of operations, general market conditions for financing activities by companies in our industry, and macroeconomic and other conditions in China and globally.
 For example, despite that we entered into an investment agreement with an affiliate of Centurium Capital Management Ltd ("Centurium Capital") and Joy Capital II, L.P. ("Joy Capital"), the closing of the transactions thereunder will be subject to a series of closing conditions, including the implementation of the Restructuring, which is an uncertain event.
-See "-Risks Relating to Our Internal Investigation, Restatement of Our Consolidated Financial Statements, Internal Controls, Offshore Restructuring and Related Matters-We are negotiating an offshore restructuring of the Company's indebtedness under the supervision of light touch joint provisional liquidators appointed pursuant to an order of the Cayman Court, including a settlement of certain of our contingent liabilities with respect to the Fabricated Transactions."
+See "-Risks Relating to Our Internal Investigation, Restatement of Our Consolidated Financial Statements, Internal Controls, Offshore Restructuring and Related Matters-We are negotiating an offshore restructuring of the Company's indebtedness under the supervision of light touch joint provisional liquidators appointed pursuant to an order of the Cayman Court, including a settlement of certain of our contingent liabilities with respect to the Fabricated Transactions.
+At this stage, we cannot make an absolute assurance that the restructuring of our indebtedness will be completed and implemented or that we will reach settlement of our contingent liabilities with respect to the Fabricated Transactions."
 For details of the investment agreement, see "Item 4.
 Information on the Company-4.A.
 History and Development of the Company."
 If we cannot obtain sufficient capital on acceptable terms to meet our capital needs, we may not be able to execute our growth strategies, and our business, financial condition and prospects may be materially and adversely affected.